 Are you all too familiar with that uncomfortable swollen feeling after eating toast for breakfast or a sandwich for lunch?
 We feel your pain.
 But what if there are breads that won’t make you bloat?

-To understand why this much-loved staple food can cause bloating (opens in new tab) (and if you're suffering while you read this, here are some natural ways to reduce bloating (opens in new tab) you can try) we asked dieticians Helen Bond (opens in new tab) and Sarah Brook, founder of Dietitian In Your Pocket (opens in new tab), about what happens to us when we eat bread, and if certain breads such as gluten free or sourdough are less likely to cause problems.
+To understand why this much-loved staple food can cause bloating (and if you're suffering while you read this, here are some natural ways to reduce bloating you can try, or how to get rid of trapped wind) we asked dieticians Helen Bond and Sarah Brook, founder of Dietitian In Your Pocket, about what happens to us when we eat bread, and if certain breads such as gluten free or sourdough are less likely to cause problems.

 Why do I feel bloated after eating bread?

 'There are lots of reasons for bloating, but some people find that they feel more bloated after eating bread,' says Sarah.
 'There's a common misconception this is because of gluten (a protein found in wheat, barley and rye).
 However, it's only certain people such as those with coeliac disease (an autoimmune condition where the body attacks part of the gut in response to eating gluten) who need to avoid it,' she says.

 'For the average healthy person, there’s very little proof bread causes bloating,' says Helen.
 'A 2014 review by Dr Elisabeth Weichselbaum for the British Nutrition Foundation found no correlation between bread consumption and symptoms.
 It may be that people who feel bloated have a gut that's more sensitive to distension.
 Or they feel bloated because of constipation,' she explains.